Interior of a modern Colorado cannabis lounge with on-site consumption area

 Colorado Cannabis Lounge FAQs

-What types of lounge licenses are available in Colorado?
+What types of cannabis lounge licenses are available in Colorado?

 Colorado issues two hospitality license types: one for on-site consumption only, and a combined hospitality-and-sales license if you want to sell packaged cannabis at your lounge.
 Both require local government approval first.